-The process outlined below is for eLearning students and faculty.
+The process outlined below is for online students and faculty.

-- SBCTC eLearning office receives a complaint from a student by phone, email or through a college contact.
+- SBCTC Educational Technology office receives a complaint from a student by phone, email or through a college contact.

-- SBCTC eLearning office determines if the problem is “technical” ( for example: email glitch, typographical error the instructor can fix, course learning management system mishap).
+- SBCTC Educational Technology office determines if the problem is “technical” ( for example: email glitch, typographical error the instructor can fix, course learning management system mishap).
 If the problem is technical, SBCTC contacts the instructor, follows up to make sure the problem is solved, and lets all parties involved know about the problem resolution.
-In general, SBCTC eLearning office staff does not contact a college for technical problems.
+In general, SBCTC Educational Technology office staff does not contact a college for technical problems.